outscale/richard/README.md

 - says hello, he is a gentleman
 - speaks when he sees a new Outscale API version on production
 - speaks when a region seems to be down or back on
+- respond to few commands

+## Commands

+Commands are read when Richard is notified in the configured room.
+- `ping`: respond `pong`
+- `status`: provide region status

 # Build